 I have other shorter term trading models that generate 20%+ per year.
 These simple models clearly outperform the S&P 500 in the long run, which generates an average of 7-8% per year.

 Armed with my models, an investor or trader can easily and significantly outperform in the long run.
-Because if a trader can’t significantly beat buy and hold, then he isn’t doing is job right.

 Why you should trade index ETFs instead of individual stocks